phandennis/2420_week11_Lab/README.md

 ### backup
 How to install the backup script and ensure it is functional:

-1. Create a directory */opt/backup* using `mkdir /opt/backup`.
+1. Create a directory */opt/backup* using:
+    `mkdir /opt/backup`
-2. Save this script into the directory you created above.
+3. Save this script into the directory you created above.
-3. Ensure your ssh private key is inside the .ssh folder and public key is in your .ssh folder in your back up server
+4. Ensure your ssh private key is inside the .ssh folder and public key is in your .ssh folder in your back up server
-4. Create a config file named `backup.config` and put it into the same folder as the script above.
+5. Create a config file named `backup.config` and put it into the same folder as the script above.

 In this configuration file, you will have two variables: `directory` and `ip_address`.
 You can customize the values to your liking.